andrewaddo/awsbaseline/content/reliability/high availability/_index.md

 {{< youtube id="6uE2XULbT3o" >}}

-## Baseline Requirement for High Availability

-Creating a highly available environment is done according to the needs of internal stakeholders, regulators and integrating partner’s.
-This section provides high availability and multi-AZ in AWS, along with a comprehensive list of requirements that you must consider before configuring your architecture.

-#### Internal Requirements
-<>
-<>

-#### Regulatory Requirements
-<>
-<>

-#### Integrating Partner's Requirements
-<>
-<>

 ## Labs and Hands-on Resources

 Looks like you are all set!
 To help you implement, here are some labs that we recommend you can practice on.